Cost of Living: UWTSD offers meal deals to support students

 The Welsh government said it understood the extra cost of living pressures on students.

-It said grants and loans increase each year in line with the National Living Wage, and universities had put extra help in place.
+It said grants and loans increase each year in line with the National Living Wage and universities had put extra help in place.

 "Anyone who's struggling financially should contact their students' union or student support services," it added in a statement.